Jim Harbaugh: 2015 season

 On September 3, 2015, Harbaugh lost his first game as head coach of Michigan, a 24–17 road loss against Utah.
-On September 12, Michigan won, 35–7, against Oregon State, giving Harbaugh his first win as Michigan's head coach.
-On September 26, Harbaugh led Michigan to a 31–0 victory over No. 22-ranked Brigham Young University, leading Michigan to move into #22 in the A.P.
-Top 25.
+On September 12, Michigan won 35–7 against Oregon State, giving Harbaugh his first win as Michigan's head coach.
+On September 26, Harbaugh led Michigan to a 31–0 victory over No. 22-ranked Brigham Young University, leading Michigan to move into #22 in the AP Poll.
 This was Michigan's first appearance in the AP Top 25 since 2013.
 On October 3, Harbaugh led the Wolverines to a 28–0 shutout win against the Maryland Terrapins, posting back to back shutouts for the first time since 2000.
 The following week, Michigan beat #13 Northwestern 38–0, making the Wolverines the first team with a pair of 30-point shutouts against ranked opponents since Notre Dame's 1966 championship team.
 He finished his first season as the Wolverines' head coach with a 10–3 record, with losses against Utah, Michigan State, and Ohio State, and a redeeming victory in the Citrus Bowl over No. 19 Florida, 41–7.
 After being tied, 7–7, in the first quarter, Michigan scored 34 unanswered points as they held Florida to just 28 yards in the second half.

 2016 season

-After defeating Hawaii in the opening game of the 2016 season, Michigan was ranked No. 5 in the AP poll.
+Michigan was ranked 7th in the AP Poll to start the season.
+After defeating Hawaii in the opening game of the 2016 season, Michigan was ranked 5th in the AP Poll.
 It was the first time Michigan had been ranked in the top five since the start of the 2007 season.
-Michigan would then cruise through its non-conference slate before defeating #8 Wisconsin.
+Michigan cruised through its non-conference slate before defeating #8 Wisconsin.
 This was Michigan's first win over a top ten ranked team since 2008.
 In week six, the Wolverines soundly defeated Rutgers 78–0, the third-largest margin of victory in program history and the largest margin since 1920.
 Three weeks later, Michigan defeated Michigan State on the road, its first victory in East Lansing since 2007.
 They then suffered their first loss of the season to Iowa, before beating Indiana for their 10th victory; Harbaugh is one of only two coaches in program history to win 10 games in each of his first two seasons as head coach, joining Fielding H. Yost (1901–02).
 The regular season finished with a highly anticipated matchup against #2 Ohio State, with a likely College Football Playoff bid on the line.
-In a game that went to two overtime periods, Ohio State finally defeated the Wolverines 30–27; Harbaugh said afterward he was "bitterly disappointed with the officiating", especially for a controversial 4th-and-1 call, and was reprimanded by the Big Ten with a $10,000 fine.
+In a game that went to two overtime periods, Ohio State defeated the Wolverines 30–27; Harbaugh said afterward he was "bitterly disappointed with the officiating", especially for a controversial 4th-and-1 call, and was reprimanded by the Big Ten with a $10,000 fine.
 Michigan finished the season in the Orange Bowl, where it lost 33–32 to #10 Florida State, after losing Heisman-finalist Jabrill Peppers before the game and losing two-time All-American Jake Butt early in the game.
 Michigan finished the season 10–3 and another third-place finish in their division.